stefanZorcic/scaling-book/tpus.md

 You can think of the TensorCore as basically just being a really good matrix multiplication machine, but it has a few other functions worth noting.
 The TensorCore has three key units:

 * The **MXU** (Matrix Multiply Unit) is the core of the TensorCore.
-For most TPU generations, it performs one `bfloat16[8,128] @ bf16[128,128] -> f32[8,128]` matrix multiply<d-footnote>TPU v6e (Trillium) has a 256x256 MXU, while all previous generations use 128x128</d-footnote> every 8 cycles using a systolic array (see <a href="#appendix-b-how-does-a-systolic-array-work">Appendix B</a> for details).
+For most TPU generations, it performs one `bfloat16[8,128] @ bf16[128,128] -> f32[8,128]` matrix multiply<d-footnote>TPU v6e (Trillium) has a 256x256 MXU, while all previous generations use 128x128</d-footnote> every 8 cycles using a systolic array (see <a href="#appendix-c-how-does-a-systolic-array-work">Appendix B</a> for details).
   * This is about `5e13` bf16 FLOPs/s per MXU at 1.5GHz on TPU v5e.
 Most TensorCores have 2 or 4 MXUs, so e.g. the total bf16 FLOPs/s for TPU v5e is `2e14`.
   * TPUs also support lower precision matmuls with higher throughput (e.g. each TPU v5e chip can do `4e14` int8 OPs/s).

 * The **VPU** (Vector Processing Unit) performs general mathematical operations like ReLU activations or pointwise addition or multiplication between vectors.
-Reductions (sums) are also performed here. <a href="#appendix-c-tpu-internals">Appendix C</a> provides more details.
+Reductions (sums) are also performed here. <a href="#appendix-a-more-on-tpu-internals">Appendix A</a> provides more details.
 * **VMEM** (Vector Memory) is an on-chip scratchpad located in the TensorCore, close to the compute units.
 It is much smaller than HBM (for example, 128 MiB on TPU v5e) but has a much higher bandwidth to the MXU.
 VMEM operates somewhat like an L1/L2 cache on CPUs but is much larger and programmer-controlled.
 Data in HBM needs to be copied into VMEM before the TensorCore can do any computation with it.

 **TPUs are very, very fast at matrix multiplication**.
 It's mainly what they do and they do it well.
 [TPU v5p](https://cloud.google.com/tpu/docs/v5p#system_architecture), one of the most powerful TPUs to date, can do `2.5e14` bf16 FLOPs / second / core or `5e14` bf16 FLOPs / sec / chip.
 A single pod of 8960 chips can do 4 exaflops / second.
 That's *a lot*.
 That's one of the most powerful supercomputers in the world.
 And Google has a lot of them.<d-footnote>TPUs, and their systolic arrays in particular, are such powerful hardware accelerators because matrix multiplication is one of the few algorithms that uses $O(n^3)$ compute for $O(n^2)$ bytes.
 That makes it very easy for an ordinary ALU to be bottlenecked by compute and not by memory bandwidth.</d-footnote>

-The diagram above also includes a few other components like SMEM and the scalar unit, which are used for control flow handling and are discussed briefly in <a href="#appendix-c-tpu-internals">Appendix C</a>, but aren't crucial to understand.
+The diagram above also includes a few other components like SMEM and the scalar unit, which are used for control flow handling and are discussed briefly in <a href="#appendix-a-more-on-tpu-internals">Appendix A</a>, but aren't crucial to understand.
 On the other hand, HBM is important and fairly simple:

 * **HBM** (High Bandwidth Memory) is a big chunk of fast memory that stores tensors for use by the TensorCore.
 HBM usually has capacity on the order of tens of gigabytes (for example, [TPU v5e has 16GiB of HBM](https://cloud.google.com/tpu/docs/v5e#system_architecture)).